 Auto fraud occurs when sellers or dealers engage in deceptive practices to mislead buyers about a vehicle’s condition, history, or price.
+These illegal selling tactics can result in significant costs and loss of dollars for consumers, and California law aims to protect consumers from such financial harm.
 This can result in financial losses and safety hazards for the buyer.
 It is crucial to be vigilant and informed about the tactics used by unscrupulous sellers.
+If you believe you may have encountered these tactics, you can learn more about your options by reviewing information about an auto fraud claim.

 Understanding the signs of auto fraud is essential when buying a used car.
-The following factors could indicate that you are facing a fraudulent vendor:
+The following factors could indicate that you are facing a fraudulent vendor, and it is important to determine if you are a victim of scams or contract misrepresentations during the sale process:

 - Odometer tampering: The mileage could be rolled back to make the vehicle appear less used.
 Always request a vehicle history report and compare the mileage with maintenance records.